||The Micah Program

 and back; and don't leave campus for service at night.

 > What other service opportunities does Micah offer?
-In addition to weekly service, many freshmen volunteer for special
+In addition to weekly service, many of our first-year students volunteer for special

 monthly events with older Micah students and with the faculty